 We offer four internship positions usually distributed with two interns in each track.
 Only students from APA-accredited or CPA-accredited graduate programs are considered.
 Preference is given to applicants from graduate programs in clinical and school psychology, though graduate students from counseling programs, with an interest in pursuing more clinically oriented training, also will be considered.
 These are one year, full-time positions with the expectation of 2000 training hours.

 Aims and Competencies

-The overarching aim of our program is to train advanced doctoral level practitioners to provide evidence-based psychological services to diverse populations in multi-disciplinary settings across the continuum of care.
+The overarching aim of our program is to train advanced doctoral level practitioners to provide evidence-based psychological services to diverse populations in multi-disciplinary settings.
 Our specific goals are to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.

-A doctoral internship in clinical psychology from Hennepin Healthcare provides broad and general training that is meant to prepare trainees for an entry-level position in health service psychology.
+A doctoral internship in clinical psychology provides broad and general training that is meant to prepare trainees for an entry-level position in health service psychology.
 As a result, we focus on building core competencies for health service psychology.
 These include the following.

 - Ethical and Legal Standards